Unit 8.2

 They have different positions:

-- Another goes with singular countable nouns when the meaning is one more (an additional item/thing/person…);
+- another goes with singular countable nouns when the meaning is one more (an additional item/thing/person…);

-- Other goes with plural countable and uncountable nouns when something/someone is different from something/someone mentioned before and it also gives the meaning of extra, additional;
+- other goes with plural countable and uncountable nouns when something/someone is different from something/someone mentioned before and it also gives the meaning of extra, additional;

-- The other goes with singular and plural, countable and uncountable nouns when something/someone is the second of two things or people, or the opposite.
+- the other goes with singular and plural, countable and uncountable nouns when something/someone is the second of two things or people, or the opposite.

 For example: